daim147/devops-learning/Learn/Linux/LinuxCommands.md

 ### `file`

 Determines the type of a file.
 It can be used to identify the file type, such as text, binary, or executable, and provide information about the file's contents and usage.

+### `printenv`

+Displays the environment variables.
+It can be used to view the environment variables available to the current user and their values.

 ## Linking Commands